Azure/azure-sdk-for-net/sdk/iot/Azure.Iot.Hub.Service/src/API Design.md

     public virtual async Task<Response<TwinData>> UpdateTwinAsync(TwinData twinPatch, string ifMatch = null, CancellationToken cancellationToken = default);

     /// <summary>
-    /// Invoke a method on a device.
+    /// Invoke a method on a device module.
     /// </summary>
     /// <param name="deviceId">The unique identifier of the device that contains the module.</param>
     /// <param name="moduleId">The unique identifier of the module.</param>